VisualText/py-package-nlpengine/README.md

 #### output
 This returns a json object based on the parsed output.json file producted by the analyzer.
-THe analyzer has to purposly construct the output.json file for this to work.
+The analyzer has to purposely construct the output.json file for this to work.

 #### output.json
-The output file produced by the analyzer that is a string, not a jsoh object.
-This file must explicity be produced by the analyzer.
+The output file produced by the analyzer that is a string, not a json object.
+This file must explicity be created by the analyzer.

 #### final.tree
 All analyzers output a final tree of the text that is being processed.